ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-02-18 - Episode 2: "Truck or Not Truck" with Angela, Dinc and Stuart

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/WQT3Bt6R5io).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/WQT3Bt6R5io).

 This week New Breakpoint featured three of Microsoft Australia's Cloud Solution Architecture team from Canberra - [Angela Cibiras](https://www.linkedin.com/in/angelacibiras/), [Dinc Kaniskan](https://www.linkedin.com/in/dinc-kaniskan-0bb1b434/) and [Stuart Eggerton](https://www.linkedin.com/in/seggerton/).